 We asked whether he [the Cardinal] did not make the young lady kneel before him, and whether he did not make her promise to never tell anyone what she was about to have the pleasure of seeing.

-We asked if he [the Cardinal] had not adorned the young lady with a ribbon of blue, green, and black; with a white ribbon, at the bottom of which was a cross and “un crachcat” [I haven’t been able to decipher what is meant by “crachat”, which is usually translated as “spit”; that clearly makes no sense here.]; and with white a apron on which there were different orders.
+We asked whether he [the Cardinal] had adorned the young lady with a ribbon of blue, green, and black; with a white ribbon, at the bottom of which was a cross and “un crachcat” [I haven’t been able to decipher what is meant by “crachat”, which is usually translated as “spit”; that clearly makes no sense here; possible this is “sash”]; and with a white apron on which there were different orders.
 [I admit to being slightly flummoxed by this sentence.
 I feel that something specific is meant by some of these words and I’m not sure what that is.
-In French, it reads: “Interrogé s'il n'a pas paré cette jeune fille d'un cordon bleu, vert et noir, et d'un cordon blanc au bas desquels il y avait une croix et un crachat et d'un tablier blanc sur lequel il y avait différents ordres.”]
+In French, it reads: “Interrogé s’il n’a pas paré cette jeune fille d’un cordon bleu, vert et noir, et d’un cordon blanc au bas desquels il y avait une croix et un crachat et d’un tablier blanc sur lequel il y avait différents ordres.”
+The gist, however, is that he’s dressing her up in ceremonial regalia.]

 We asked whether the Cardinal did not place a sword on her head and if he did not ask him [Cagliostro] to say these words: “I command you in the name of the Grand Cophte [a Masonic reference] and the angels Michael and Raphael to show me right now everything I want to see.”